oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/03-awr-snapshot/awr-snapshot.md

 3. Don’t exit the terminal.
 Keep SQL*Plus open.

-4. Start HammerDB.
-On the terminal, run:
+4. In a new terminal, start HammerDB.

     ```
     . upgr